MicrosoftDocs/azure-reference-other/stream-analytics-docs/event-delivery-guarantees-azure-stream-analytics.md

 - The Azure instance is upgraded while the job is running
 - The Stream Analytics job is upgraded or an issue occurs with connectivity or reliability to the job output
 - The Azure instance running the job has an outage
+- Stream Analytics job is started with the [*when last stopped*](https://docs.microsoft.com/azure/stream-analytics/start-job#start-options) option

 The downstream consumer of the output events need to dedupe the events using logical identity of the events.
 For example, if you are aggregating events by groups in a tumbling window, the logical identity of the event is the groups and the tumbling window’s end time.
 If you are running a pass through query, you may need to carry a unique id on the event in order to dedupe.